hi5harsh/Amazon-Clone-CSS/README.md

 # Amazon-Clone-CSS
-this is a simple amazon.com homepage clone using CSS
+This is a simple amazon.com homepage clone using CSS